AIRLINE PASSENGER HEALTH FOR MEDICAL PROFESSIONALS

 Certificate of Participation.

-Access to Aerospace Medicine specialists from Human Aerospace and the Civil Aviation Safety Authority.
+Access to Aerospace Medicine specialists from Human Aerospace.

 Administrative and teaching support.